 If you want to protect yourself and your family from influenza, you can take some precautions to lessen the risk.
-You can do what I did today and start with a flu shot.
+You can do what I did today and start with a flu shot in your first line of defense during flu season.

 Children more than six months of age, pregnant women, anyone with chronic illnesses, and people over 65 are especially vulnerable to influenza.
-Nonetheless, every adult can benefit from this simple vaccine.
+Nonetheless, every adult can benefit from this simple vaccine each flu season.

 Though my left arm is aching as I type this post, I prefer this temporary discomfort over developing worse symptoms associated with typical influenza.
 I had the flu once and never again do I want to go through that dreadful experience if I can possibly avoid it.